pkozlowski-opensource/angularjs-mongolab/README.md

 ### Usage instructions

-Firstly you need to include both AngularJS and the `mongolabResourceHttp.js` script from this repository (see examples above for the exact URLs).
+Firstly you need to include both AngularJS and the `angular-mongolab.js` script [https://github.com/pkozlowski-opensource/angularjs-mongolab/blob/master/src/angular-mongolab.js](from this repository).

 Then, you need to configure 2 parameters:
 * MongoLab key (`API_KEY`)